ShawnShiSS/aspnetcore-api-all-in-one/README.md

 # aspnetcore-api-all-in-one
 Asp.Net Core API starter project - All-in-One

+Please feel free to use this as a starter template for your next project!

-This sample template project an ongoing monolithic project aimed to showcase the following functionalities.
-Please watch in order to get notification when I publish this project.
+Please watch this in order to get notification when I publish updates to this project.

+This is a template project aimed to showcase the following functionalities.

 - Serilog
 - In-memory cache through Dependency Injection